mofe-stack/PeerConf/README.md

 ```

 where `a*` is the current leading answer. each trace is weighted using its lowest window
-confidence, following the confidence measure used by deepconf for online inference, and
+confidence, following the confidence measure used by deepconf for online inference. we use the same consensus-based early stopping rule
-we use deepconf's same consensus-based early stopping rule with at least 3 finishers.
+as deepconf and only apply it when at least 3 traces have finished.

 both run against a stock vllm server and compute confidence client-side, so the serving
 setup is identical across arms.